 KDA has four field offices located in: Topeka, Stockton, Stafford, Garden City

-Jim Bagley will fill the RIS database expert role during the project.
+Jim Bagley will fill the Water Rights Information System (WRIS) database expert role during the project.

 Linda Sibert will fill the enterprise GIS expert role during the project.

-Milton McCade filling in on the meeting for Brett during kick-off meeting.
+Milton McCabe filled in for Brett at the kick-off meeting.

+BMcD developer, [name?] could not attend the kick-off meeting due to illness.

-Jim Bagley has extensive knowledge of the Water Rights database dating back to the late 1970’s
+Jim Bagley has extensive knowledge of the WRIS database dating back to the late 1970’s

 Elizabeth Fitch will be the Lead Field Representative and will lead the KDA efforts to disseminate requirements from the field offices.

-Jim Bagley noted that Elizabeth Fitch has experience supporting the rollout of new web based applications with field offices and her experience will be beneficial during this project.
+Jim Bagley noted that Elizabeth Fitch has experience supporting the rollout of the new web-based water use reporting application to field office customers and her experience will be beneficial during this project.

 Project Scope Discussions